-CAUTION: Kitesurfing storm fronts is for strong intermediate or advanced riders only.
+CAUTION: Kitesurfing storm fronts and winter winds is for strong intermediate or advanced riders only.
 It is definitely not for beginners.

 Kitesurfing storm fronts can provide you with some good sessions in the off-season, but great caution is needed.
 Storm are usually accompanied by rain, cold temperatures and very variable wind conditions.
 Very strong gusts can come with little or no warning.